Brief summary

 Harmonisation task

 In an international comparison, the digitalisation of services and processes in Swiss public administrations is proceeding rather slowly.
-In addition, new challenges are emerging, such as the once-only principle in data management or the widespread automation of administrative procedures.
-The Federal Council and the CCG therefore take the view that it is necessary to better coordinate activities across the three levels of government in a new organisation.
+In addition, new challenges are emerging, such as the once-only principle in data management and the widespread automation of administrative procedures.
+The Federal Council and the CCG therefore took the view that it was necessary to better coordinate activities across the three levels of government in a new organisation.
 At the beginning of April 2020, they issued the mandate for the phased creation of this new organisation.

 Milestone | When |